 One reason for studying rare genetic disorders is to gain insight into more common disorders.
 Most patients with SLOS exhibit autistic characteristics.
-We are currently collaborating with Joan Bailey-Wilson's and Elaine Tierney's group to analyze this association further.
+We are currently collaborating with other NIH and extramural groups to evaluate this further.

 Lathosterolosis, desmosterolosis, and HEM dysplasia

 Lathosterol 5-desaturase catalyzes the conversion of lathosterol to 7-dehydrocholesterol, representing the enzymatic step immediately preceding the defect in SLOS.
-Thus, to understand further the roles of reduced cholesterol versus elevated 7-dehydrocholesterol in SLOS, we disrupted the mouse lathosterol 5-desaturase gene (Sc5d) by using targeted homologous recombination in embryonic stem cells.
+Thus, to gain a deeper understanding of the roles of reduced cholesterol versus elevated 7-dehydrocholesterol in SLOS, we disrupted the mouse lathosterol 5-desaturase gene (Sc5d) by using targeted homologous recombination in embryonic stem cells.
 Sc5d−/− pups are stillborn, present with micrognathia and cleft palate, and exhibit limb-patterning defects.
 Many of the malformations in the mutant mice resemble malformations in SLOS and are consistent with impaired hedgehog signaling during development.
 Biochemically, the mice exhibit markedly elevated lathosterol levels and reduced cholesterol levels in serum and tissue.

 A goal of producing a lathosterolosis mouse model was to gain phenotypic insight for the purpose of identifying a corresponding human malformation syndrome.
 We identified a human infant patient with lathosterolosis, a malformation syndrome not previously described in humans.
 Biochemically, fibroblasts from the patient show reduced cholesterol and elevated lathosterol levels.
 Mutation analysis showed that the patient is homozygous for a single A→C nucleotide change at position 137 in SC5D, resulting in a mutant enzyme in which the amino acid serine is substituted for tyrosine at position 46.
 Both parents are heterozygous for the mutation.
 The infant’s phenotype resembled severe SLOS.
 Malformations found in both the human patient and the mouse model include growth failure, abnormal nasal structure, abnormal palate, micrognathia, and postaxial polydactyly.
 A unique feature of lathosterolosis is the clinical finding of mucolipidosis in the affected infant, which is not reported in SLOS and may help distinguish SLOS clinically from lathosterolosis.
-A lysosomal storage disorder, lathosterolosis may be replicated in embryonic fibroblasts from the Sc5d mutant mouse model.
-To distinguish pathological changes attributable to reduced cholesterol from those that are a consequence of elevated 7-DHC in SLOS, we are comparing proteomic changes in the Sc5d mutant mouse model with those in the SLOS mouse model.
+Lathosterolosis, which is a lysosomal storage disorder, may be replicated in embryonic fibroblasts from the Sc5d–mutant mouse model.
+To distinguish pathological changes attributable to reduced cholesterol in lathosterolosis from those that are a consequence of elevated 7-DHC in SLOS, we are comparing proteomic changes in the Sc5d–mutant mouse model with those in the SLOS mouse model.

 Desmosterolosis is another inborn error of cholesterol synthesis that resembles SLOS.
-It results from a mutation in the 3beta-hydroxysterol delta24-reductase gene (DHCR24).
+It results from a mutation in the 3β-hydroxysterol Δ24-reductase gene (DHCR24).
 DHCR24 catalyzes the reduction of desmosterol to cholesterol.
 We disrupted the mouse Dhcr24 gene by using targeted homologous recombination in embryonic stem cells.
 Surprisingly, although most Dhcr24 mutant mice die at birth, the pups are phenotypically normal.

 Niemann-Pick disease, type C1

-A sagittal cerebellar section from a control mouse is depicted, using fluorescent staining against a neuronal marker SMI32 (red), nuclear counterstain DAPI (blue), and lipid GM1 (green), is shown on the left.
-A comparable section from an Npc1-mutant mouse is shown on the right.
-Note the extreme loss of Purkinje neurons (red), the perturbation of myelination (deep cerebellar tissue in green), and the green punctate accumulations of GM1 in the outermost cerebellar layer that are characteristic of the endolysosomal lipid storage found in this disorder.
+Left: A sagittal cerebellar section from a control mouse is depicted, using fluorescent staining against a neuronal marker SMI32 (red), nuclear counterstain DAPI (blue), and lipid GM1 (green).
+Right: A comparable section from an Npc1–mutant mouse; note the extreme loss of Purkinje neurons (red), the perturbation of myelination (deep cerebellar tissue in green), and the green punctate accumulations of GM1 in the outermost cerebellar layer that are characteristic of the endolysosomal lipid storage found in this disorder.